Archibald Knox Timeline

 Knox became a censor at Knockaloe Internment Camp at Patrick in the Isle of Man in November 1914.

-He designed a pavement for the interior of All Saint's Lonan Church which was being refurbished under the
+He designed a pavement for the interior of All Saint's Lonan Church which was being refurbished under the supervision of Canon John Quine, the vicar at the church, who held the position for over 40 years.

 The May 1914 Mannin magazine published an article by Knox on the artist George Sheffield in Douglas.